biqqles/dataclassy/README.md

 ### Migration
+By and large, dataclassy is a drop-in replacement for dataclasses.
 If you simply use the decorator and other functions, it is possible to instantly migrate from dataclasses to dataclassy by simply changing

 ```Python
 from dataclasses import dataclass